Integral Molten Salt Reactor: Efficiency

-Other markets

-Various non-electric applications exist that have a large market demand for energy: steam reforming, paper and pulp production, chemicals and plastics, etc. Water-cooled conventional reactors are unsuitable to most of these markets due to the low operating temperature of around 300 °C, and too large in size to match single point industrial heat needs.
-The IMSR's smaller size and higher operating temperature (around 700 °C in the reactor, up to 600 °C delivered) could potentially open up new markets in these process heat applications.
-In addition, cogeneration, the production of both heat and electricity, are also potentially attractive.

 Licensing

 Terrestrial Energy is working to license (in both Canada and the USA) an IMSR design with a thermal power capacity of 442 MW (equivalent to 195 MW electrical).

 As standard industrial grade steam turbines are proposed, cogeneration, or combined heat and power, is also possible.

 In 2016, Terrestrial Energy engaged in a pre-licensing design review for the IMSR with the Canadian Nuclear Safety Commission (CNSC).

 It successfully completed the first stage of this process in late 2017, and entered the second phase of the design review in October 2018.

 Terrestrial Energy claims it will have its first commercial IMSRs licensed and operating in the 2020s.

 On August 15, 2019, CNSC and the United States Nuclear Regulatory Commission signed a joint memorandum of cooperation (MOC) aimed at enhancing technical reviews of advanced reactor and small modular reactor technologies.
 As part of the MOC, the agencies undertook in May 2022 a joint review of Terrestrial Energy’s Postulated Initiating Events (PIE) analysis and methodology for the IMSR® This work is foundational for further regulatory safety reviews and the regulatory program to prepare license applications required to operate IMSR® plants in Canada and the United States.

 In 2023 the CNSC completed phase 2 of a Vendor Design Review and declared that there were no fundamental barriers to licensing the IMSR design.
 However this decision is non-binding and Terrestrial Energy still need a site and construction license to proceed.
 In the U.S., the company is conducting pre-licensing engagements regarding the IMSR with the NRC.